vestalisvirginis/synphage/docs/installation.md

             ```

         ???+ tip
-            - It is good practice to name your container to find them easily: `--name`
+            - It is good practice to name your containers to find them easily: `--name`
             - It is also good practice to remove the container at the end of the run.
 By passing the `--rm` flag, the container will be automatically removed after being stopped.